-As with all Networks worldwide, it is a community of like-minded individuals forged through their own personal experiences in NIHE, Thomond College and eventually the University of Limerick, as part of the various Students Unions and their activities from 1972 right through to present day.
+As with all Networks worldwide, it is a community of like-minded individuals forged through their own personal experiences.
+In the case of the Old wolves Network it is the culmination of the various Students Unions and their activities from 1972 right through to present day.
+Whether that was as the National Institute for Higher Education (NIHE) Limerick 1972, or the National College of Physical Education (NCPE) 1972, before it became Thomond College in 1976 and eventually the University of Limerick in 1989.

 Today the "Union" is now known collectively as UL Student Life and its brand adopted by the students since 2011 is a Wolf... a UL Wolf to be more precise.